moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 - **scoring_config.yaml**: Configuration for scoring notebook
 - **notebooks/training_example.ipynb**: training notebook used for this example
 - **notebooks/scoring_example.ipynb**: scoring code productionalization notebook used for this example
+- **xgb_model.json**: The saved model from training that will be used for scoring (Note: in future iterations this will be pulled directly from the [Model Registry](https://docs.gitlab.com/ee/user/project/ml/model_registry/))

 ## Model Training with CI/CD